maxrossi91/personal-website/_pages/about.md

   - /about.html
 ---

-I currently am a Sr. Bioinformatics Scientist at [Illumina inc](https://www.illumina.com).
+I currently am a Staff Bioinformatics Scientist at [Illumina inc](https://www.illumina.com).

 Previously I was a Postdoc at the [University of Florida](https://www.ufl.edu) under the supervision of Prof. [Christina Boucher](https://christinaboucher.com/).
 I am currently working on pangenomics short read alignment.
 Within this context I developed [MONI](https://github.com/maxrossi91/moni), that is a pangenomic index that can efficiently find maximal exact matches (MEMs) on hundreds of human genomes.